The key word is reliable.

 - Your recipient’s right to privacy trumps your need to know.

-We can argue about the first all you want, but it’s really that second that says it all.
+We can argue about the first all you want; it’s the second statement that rules.

-It’s spam that made everyone realize just how important that last one is.
-Spam is the reason email programs disable the mechanisms that could be used to track email reception.
+Spam made everyone realize just how important privacy is.
+Spam is the reason email programs disable the methods that can track email reception.

 So you can blame spam, if you like, for making this impossible.
-Whether that’s part of “Email is broken”, or “right to privacy”, it is what it is, and at the risk of repeating myself, it means you cannot reliably track with certainty whether or not a specific email has been opened or read.
+Whether that’s part of “email is broken” or “right to privacy”, it is what it is, and at the risk of repeating myself, it means you cannot track with certainty whether a specific email has been opened or read.

 Period.

-Email protocol allows email messages to include a request for a “Delivery Receipt” and/or a “Read Receipt”.
+The email protocol allows email messages to include a request for a delivery receipt and/or a read receipt.

-Here’s the problem: most email programs no longer respond to delivery or read receipts, which means that the requests are completely ignored.
-You’ll get no notification, even if you ask for one.
-At best, the program may ask the recipient whether or not the receipt should be sent.
-Most recipients, of course, say “no”.
+Most email programs no longer respond to either and ignore them completely.
+You’ll get no notification even if you ask for one.
+At best, the program may ask the recipient whether to send the receipt.
+Most recipients, of course, say no.

 And that, in turn, is why email programs no longer display images by default.
-If image display is disabled, then the entire approach to tracking via image references fails completely.
+If image display is disabled, the entire approach to tracking via image references fails.

 Email open tracking services

-As I said, I get push back from individuals or services who provide open and delivery tracking services, telling me that their service is special – their service works.
+As I said, I get pushback from individuals or services who provide open and delivery tracking services, telling me that their service is special in that it works.

-- Image-open tracking, as I describe above, may work for many recipients, but it simply cannot be relied upon to work for every recipient.
-Even a single recipient that refuses to display images invalidates the claim.
+- Image-open tracking, as I describe above, may work for many recipients, but it cannot be relied upon to work for every recipient.
+Even a single recipient who refuses to display images invalidates the claim.

 - It’s not email.
-As I’ll describe in a moment, one technique is to move the message delivery away from the email infrastructure to some kind of private message delivery tool.
-Usually this is done by forcing the recipient to visit a specific web site if they want to get the message.
+As I’ll describe in a moment, one technique is to move the message delivery away from the email infrastructure to a private message-delivery tool.
+Usually this forces the recipient to visit a specific website to get the message.
 This doesn’t track how many people got or opened the email; it only tracks the number of people willing to take the extra step to get the message.

 Lack of data tells you nothing

-For the record: most companies that offer to track email delivery and email opens use image references.
-Since many people do enable image display – typically for people they know and trust – it can still work – sort of.
+Most companies offering to track email use image references.
+Since many people enable image display for emails from people they know and trust, it can still work.
 However:

 - If an image is referenced, then the email was displayed.
 Success?
 Not really.
-Just because it was displayed on someone’s screen doesn’t mean that it was actually read.
+Just because it was displayed on someone’s screen doesn’t mean that it was read.
+(They could just have been scrolling through quickly looking for something else, for example.)

-- If an image was not referenced, then the email may have been lost, or ignored, or routed to a spam filter.
+- If an image was not referenced, the email may have been lost, ignored, or routed to a spam filter.
 Or it might have been read with image display turned off.
-There’s simply no way to know,

 Alternatives